tntdoodles/RbAllauiganCanillas/README.md

 ### 3rd Page: What the problem is*
 - Homophobia then and homophobia now
-- Other kinds of discrimination queer people face
 - LGBTQ+ rights

 ### 4th Page: What you can do to help